rob-coaching/git-fuckup-workshop/README.md

 `git revert HEAD~3`

 This will NOT undo the latest three commits.

-You have to revert EVERY SINGLE commit:
+In case you want to revert multiple commits, You have to revert EVERY SINGLE commit:

 - `git revert --no-commit 17b787d784065c`
 - `git revert --no-commit 1fefb57`